 The Jaguar F-Type lineup undergoes an extensive refresh that includes a 296-hp turbocharged 2.0-liter 4-cylinder as the base engine, an R-Dynamic trim level with the 380-hp version of the supercharged 3.0-liter V6, and a 400 Sport model with a 400-hp version of the same V6.
 New F-Type features include revised front-end styling, LED headlights, and a new infotainment system.
 The Porsche 911 lineup gets new GTS models with a 450-hp turbocharged 3.0-liter six, and a GT3 with a 500-hp naturally aspirated 4.0-liter six.
 The BMW 2-Series and 4-Series are both mildly refreshed; their updates include revised exterior styling and updated interiors, LED headlights, new wheels, and retuned suspension and steering on the 4-Series.

 The rest of the class is unchanged or sees minor updates such as revised trim-level names, new appearance packages, or reconfigured standard-equipment levels.
-No 2018 information was available as of this writing on the Nissan GT-R, though we are not expecting any significant changes after the GT-R’s refresh for 2017.
 The Chevrolet SS and Dodge Viper are discontinued.

 Since there are no hybrids or diesels in the class, and both coupes and convertibles are well represented, the only standouts are those with unusually powerful engines and those available with all-wheel drive.
 The latter have already been listed.
 As for power, a car really has to offer more than 600 hp (!) to “stand out” in this class.
 Those that do are the Chevrolet Corvette Z06 and Mercedes-Benz SL65.